digital-asset/daml/docs/source/daml-integration-kit/index.rst

 ***************************************

 The current status of the integration kit is ALPHA.
-We are working towards BETA, and GA will come quite a bit later.
-The roadmap below explains what we mean by these different statuses, and what's missing to progress.
+We are working towards BETA, and General Availability (GA) will come quite a bit later.
+The roadmap below explains what we mean by these different statuse, and what's missing to progres.

 ALPHA (current status)
   In the ALPHA status, the DAML Integration Kit is ready to be used by third-parties willing to accept the following caveats:

-  - The architecture includes everything required to run DAML Applications using the DAML Ledger API in production.
+  - The architecture includes everything required to run DAML Applications using the DAML Ledger API.
 However, it misses support for testing DAML Applications in a uniform way against different DAML Ledgers.
   - Ledger API authorization, package upload, party on-boarding, ledger reset, and time manipulation are specific to each DAML Ledger, until the uniform *administrative DAML ledger access* API is introduced, which is different to the uniform *per-party DAML ledger access* that the DAML Ledger API provides.
     We will address this before reaching BETA status.
-  - The architecture is likely to change due to learnings from pioneers like you!
+  - The architecture is likely to change due to learnings from integrators like you!
     Where possible we strive to make these changes backwards compatible. though this might not always be possible.
   - The documentation might be spotty in some places, and you might have to infer some of the documentation from the code.
   - Some of our code might be fresh off the press and might therefore have a